Steven Van Broeckhoven

 Steven Van Broeckhoven (27 September 1985) is a Belgian windsurfer, specialized in freestyle.
 In 2010 he was ranked #4 on the PWA overall ranking Freestyle Men.

 Training

-Steven Van Broeckhoven had his first windsurfing experiences at the Vossemeren in Lommel, Belgium.
-After learning the basics, he started windsurfing at Lake Grevelingen in the Netherlands.
-Nowadays he trains at Tarifa, Kaapstad and Bonaire, but still refers to Lake Grevelingen as his homespot.
+Steven Van Broeckhoven began windsurfing at the Vossemeren in Lommel, Belgium.
+After mastering the basics, he continued his training at Lake Grevelingen in the Netherlands.
+Today, he trains at Tarifa, Kaapstad and Bonaire, but still considers Lake Grevelingen his homespot.